AP-IT-GH/iot19-md2/doc/electrical_scheme.md

 ## SE876Q5-A

 For this project is the serial port of the MCU used.
 So the TX from the GPS is connected to the RX from the MCU.
+The TX from the MCU will be used for sending commands to the GPS.